MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     Sync-NAVApp -ServerInstance BC150 -Tenant default -Name My14Extension -Version 1.0.0.4
     ```

+## Task 8: Configure the version 15 server instance for migrating Microsoft and 3rd party extensions

+Microsoft With this task, you configure the version 15 server to automatically modify the manifest of existing extensions to include a dependency on the base application and test library extension.  automatically install the base application <!--and test application--> on tenants after the data upgrade. the use the new base application and system application extensionsSynchronize and install base application and test application on the tenant

-2. Configure the server instance to migrate 3rd party extensions to the use the new base application and system application extensions. <!-- skip this step for now in single tenant-->
+1. Configure the server instance to migrate 3rd party extensions to the use the new base application and system application extensions. <!-- skip this step for now in single tenant-->

     ```
     Set-NAVServerConfiguration -ServerInstance BC150 -KeyName "DestinationAppsForMigration" -KeyValue '[{"appId":"437dbf0e-84ff-417a-965d-ed2bb9650972", "name":"Base Application", "publisher": "Microsoft"}]'